 Creating a website can be a daunting task.
+Once your site is complete, an aspect you would need to look into is finding a host like wordpress hosting to get your site up and running (if you are using WordPress exclusively), as well as being easy to customise and use.
 There are so many nitty-gritties to worry about, and they can be a little confusing especially if you are not a tech geek.
 Take choosing a domain name for example.

 Domain names are essentially unique names given to each website.
 No two domain names can be the same.
 It gets really confusing when you learn that you have countless options of domain extensions to choose from, particularly if you have no idea what distinguishes one from the other.